Adult (18+)

 18+

-This workshop is designed for experienced pianists to improve their performance skills and repertoire.
-Practice and learn alongside professional and performing piano artists in our beautiful William M. Lowman Concert Hall.
+This workshop is designed for advanced level pianists to improve their performance skills and polish their repertoire.
+Daily Master Classes and performances take place in the beautiful William M. Lowman Concert Hall.

 Past Event